paulbricman/paulbricman.github.io/_posts/2025-12-10-the-technical-is-political.md

 Language and aesthetics can help make explicit the relationship between technology and sovereignty.
 Technology whose many underlying ingredients have been reclaimed could be described as being deeply rooted and grounded, as having roots that run deep.
 The cloud is the complete opposite of that, being ungrounded, nebulous, adrift.
 Somewhere in between are technologies that have taken root, in the sense of having started being reclaimed, yet their roots still run quite shallow.
 Bare metal servers do bring a partial sense of grounding, yet their parts remain closed until our roots pierce them open.

 When a technology is being leveraged to gain dominance by estranging people from it, we could describe that as technology being uprooted.
 Managed services, proprietary extensions, and regulatory capture are popular ways of gaining moats.
-"Embrace, extend, extinguish."
 Lacking the vitality of open participation, uprooted technology eventually starts to decay and wither away, a process often called enshittification.

-Roots do not crudely transform whole volumes of soil into wood.
+Roots do not blindly transform whole volumes of soil into wood.
 They are sparse threads that weave through the soil to efficiently interface with its resources and anchor themselves securely.
 Reclaiming technology calls for a similarly rational approach to growth into the depths of the technical ecosystem.
-Dependency trees should be constantly pruned in order to remain lean, but they should be adapted to resources that are available from many sources in order to remain resilient.
+Dependency trees should be pruned to remain lean, but should also be adapted to resources that are available from many sources to remain resilient.
 The chosen ingredients should be a handful, but they should each be plentiful.

 <div class="separator compact-separator">
   <img src="/generators/roots/curated/root_system_15.svg" alt="">